infoshift/dev-captcha/README.md

 > Functions are first-class citizens.

-In this part, you'll be writing a function that dynamically filters the members.
+In this part, you'll be writing a filter function that uses functions as arguments.
+That's more than a hint. :)

+- You'll be implementing an all-purpose `filter` function.
+- Languages usually have this out-of-the-box.
+You'll be implementing one here, not use it. >:)